History of Rayo Vallecano in Timeline

 In the 2024-25 season, Rayo Vallecano qualified for European football after 24 years, entering into the UEFA Conference League play-offs by finishing 8th.

-In September 2025, members of the Bukaneros were reported to have acted as part of a security detail escorting Podemos leaders Ione Belarra and Irene Montero during pro-Palestinian protests at the end of a stage of Vuelta a España in Madrid.
-The protests involved clashes with police, with 22 officers injured and two people arrested.
+In September 2025, members of the Bukaneros acted as part of a security detail escorting Podemos leaders Ione Belarra and Irene Montero during pro-Palestinian protests at the end of a stage of Vuelta a España in Madrid.

-In 2025, Rayo Vallecano fans violently clashed with right-wing nationalist supporters, including Polish clubs Jagiellonia Białystok and Lech Poznań.
+In 2025, Rayo Vallecano fans violently clashed with right-wing nationalist supporters during encounters with Polish clubs Jagiellonia Białystok and Lech Poznań.

 2025: UEFA Conference League Qualification

-In 2025, Rayo Vallecano is scheduled to play in the UEFA Conference League.
+In the 2025–26 season, Rayo Vallecano is scheduled to play in the UEFA Conference League.